roystondz/EV-CLF_Location-Finder/README.md

 # ⚡ Smart EV Charging Finder

-A CS student project that helps electric vehicle owners find the best charging stations using intelligent route optimization algorithms.

 ## 🎯 Project Overview

 This application goes beyond simple "find nearest station" - it uses a smart algorithm to recommend the **truly best** charging station by considering: